emmercm/www/src/blog/_effective-how-to-template.md

 >
 > -   Limit the number of initial authors to 1-2.
 Having many authors of one draft may reduce the clarity of the content.
 Alternatively, you could have one person write the outline and then divide the work to fill in each section.
 > -   Have fellow subject matter experts review the document for accuracy.
 Written documentation is usually assumed to be correct, so having someone review it can save future readers from headaches.
-> -   Have multiple members from the guide’s intended audience review for clarity.
+> -   Have multiple members from the guide's intended audience review for clarity.
 Again, they likely have a different context from you, so they will be the best judge on if the document makes sense.
 >
 > **Here are some tips for keeping the document up-to-date:**
 >
 > -   Act like an owner - if you come across how-to guides that you know are inaccurate, update it and make it better for the next person!
-If you don’t feel comfortable updating the document, ask questions of subject matter experts until you do feel comfortable updating it.
+If you don't feel comfortable updating the document, ask questions of subject matter experts until you do feel comfortable updating it.
 > -   Consider building documentation review into your team cadences.
-Every quarter or so (it doesn’t have to be often, how-to guides don’t grow stale _that_ fast), sit down with your team and review the state of your internal and external guides.
+Every quarter or so (it doesn't have to be often, how-to guides don't grow stale _that_ fast), sit down with your team and review the state of your internal and external guides.
 Some questions to ask:
 >
 >     -   Is the guide still accurate?
 Is there a newer or better process?
 >     -   For internal guides, is the information clear to new hires on your team?